mark-bromell/myver/README.md

 ### Preamble

-In each of these scenarios we will show a snippet which is demonstrating how you may interact with myver in a terminal environment.
+In each of these scenarios we will show a snippet which is demonstrating how you may interact with MyVer in a terminal environment.
 There may then be a description of what is happening in the snippet demonstration below each snippet.